 The Palos Heights Facade Improvement Program provides a financial incentive of up to $10,000 or 50% of a total project's cost (whichever is less) to property and business owners alike for significantly improving or reinvesting in the facade of their commercial space.
 Since the program's inception in 2009, many businesses have benefited.

 The Palos Heights Sign Grant Program coincides with the Facade Improvement Program.
 We provide a financial incentive of up to $2,500 or 50% (whichever is less) of the total cost of wall signage and architecturally compatible sign lighting to property and business owners for significantly improving and upgrading their existing wall signage.

 For examples, please review the City's Design Guidelines (PDF).

 Tax Increment Financing

-Establishing a Tax Increment Financing District (TIF District) provides a property tax incentive to developers and businesses and encourages them to locate and invest in a designated area by using property tax increment to reinvest and improve the district area.
+Establishing a Tax Increment Financing District (TIF District) provides a property tax incentive to developers and businesses.
+By doing so, it encourages them to locate and invest in a designated area by using property tax increment to reinvest and improve the district area.
 Palos Heights currently has two TIF Districts.
-The most recent one is part of the Jewel-Osco Redevelopment at the Southeast corner of S Harlem Avenue and 127th Street.
-The other is known as the Gateway TIF and it can be found at the northwest and northeast corners of S Harlem Avenue and Route 83/College Drive.
+The most recent is part of the Jewel-Osco Redevelopment at the southeast corner of S Harlem Avenue and 127th Street.
+The other is known as the Gateway TIF and can be found at the northwest and northeast corners of S Harlem Avenue and Route 83/College Drive.

 Existing TIF Districts Map